Trees also symbolise life; their roots are firmly embedded in the earth and their branches reach towards the sky.

 The mighty Oak tree is a symbol of courage, strength of character and power.
 It stands strong through all things.
 Legend has it that the Oak tree is the most powerful of all trees.
 It is a strong and wise tree.

 Like the tree, we hope that the children in Oak class are strong and courageous in their learning this year and that they, too, are a powerful force in our school.
 Oak Class is a mixed Year 4 and 5 class.
 It is taught by Mr Gareth Grant and their teaching assistant is Mrs Deborah Cooke.Oak Class Page

 The willow tree symbolises fulfilling wishes of the heart, learning from the past, inner vision and dreams.
 It symbolises inner wisdom and an open mind with the stability and strength of age and experience.

 Like the tree which gives the class its name, we hope that the children in Willow Class will realise their dreams this year.
 For some of the pupils in this class, it will be their final year at KPS and we hope that they will be good role models for the younger pupils in our school.
 Willow Class is a mixed Year 5 and 6 class.
-It is taught by Mr David Willetts and their teaching assistants are Mrs Sally Drinkwater Mrs Dawn Bennett and Mrs Annie Guyatt.Willow Class Page
+It is taught by Mr David Willetts, Mrs Sally Drinkwater and Mrs Annie Guyatt.Willow Class Page

 The redwood tree is a magnificent, tall tree from North America.
 When an old Redwood tree dies or is cut down, a new one sprouts from its roots.
 The roots of the redwood never die.
 The redwood tree is a symbol of forever; legend believes it is a great teacher.
 If you sit beneath the branches of the redwood tree, you will hear the whispers of ancient wisdom.